Skip to content

 #Can’t Uninstall Voicemod

 Go to Settings > Apps > Installed Apps, find Voicemod, and click Uninstall.
-The virtual audio driver sometimes lingers even after removal.
+The virtual audio driver sometimes lingers after removal.
+If the standard uninstall fails, use the official cleanup tool from Voicemod’s support page to remove both the app and leftover driver files.

-#Voicemod Keeps Overriding Audio Settings
+#Voicemod Overrides Audio Settings After Updates

 #Forced Updates